Bug #2495

 - % Done changed from 100 to 50

-Updated by Christoph Filnkößl about 1 month ago
+Updated by Christoph Filnkößl over 11 years ago

 Is this bug currently being worked on?